Kvan0005/Master-Thesis/thesis-paper/thesis.typ

     )
   ),
 logo: "ulb_logo.jpg",
 abstract: "In recent years, artificial intelligence (AI) and machine learning (ML) systems have demonstrated remarkable capabilities in real world applications.
 However, their performance often degrades in the presence of untrained elements or domain shifts.
-One pertinent challenge is evaluating how the robustness and performance of a given algorithm—particularly those used in autonomous systems—change when the environment is perturbed by the introduction of unknown or novel elements.
+One pertinent challenge is evaluating how the robustness and performance of a given algorithm-particularly those used in autonomous systems-change when the environment is perturbed by the introduction of unknown or novel elements.
 This research is situated within the broader field of AI robustness and domain generalization, with applications of intelligent decision-making systems.
 "
 )

 = Introduction

-== Background and Objectives
-Multi-Agent Reinforcement Learning (MARL) is a subfield of the Reinforcement Learning domain that focuses on the interaction between multiple agents in a shared environment.
-In recent years, an increasing amount of research has been conducted in this field to resolve issues that have arisen in the real world @weiss_multiagent_2001 @stone_multiagent_1997.
-However, most of the research has been done through simulations in environments that do not involve element that has not been added in the training settings.
-This thesis aims to evaluate the learning performance of MARL algorithms when moving from a known environment with proven working results to a slightly modified environment by adding unknown elements.
+Immagine a fleet of autonomous vehicles navigating through a city, each equipped with advanced Artificial Intelligence (AI) algorithms to accomplish a specific mission, while navigating through a complex and hazardous environment and still achieving a optimum solution by cooperation.
+This scenario is no longer a far-fetched vision of the future, but a current reality, driven by recent advancements in AI and Machine Learning (ML).
+In recent years, AI and ML research has made significant leaps.
+However, even with these advancements, AI systems still struggle sometimes to escape bottlenecks which impact drastically the learning efficiency.

+This work aims to investigate how bottlenecks emerge by perturbing existing environment with the addition of new elements in the environment, By doing so, we can observe how the performance of previously designed algorithms is affected by the introduction of these new pertubations.

-Currently, the research is focused on the environment of #link("https://github.com/yamoling/lle")[LLE] (Laser Learning Reinforcement) @molinghen2023lle , which is an environment created based on the original game.
-The environment is a 2D world, also known as a grid world, where one or more agents interact in a cooperative manner.
-The goal of each individual agent is to reach an exit point while acquiring rewards (in the form of gems) and avoiding obstacles.
+The current work is focused on the environment of Laser Learning Environment (LLE) @molinghen2023lle , which a toy environment created with the goal of evaluating the performance of Multi-Agent Reinforcement Learning (MARL) algorithms.
+The goal of the environment is by controling a agent in a group of agents to reach an exit point while collecting gems and avoiding obstacles.

-The objective of the Master's thesis is to develop a new feature in the LLE environment that was also included in the original game Oxen.
-Moreover, this feature has another objective: to add a new element to the environment that is not included in the agents learning process.
-This allows for the re-evaluation of the performance of already fine-tuned algorithms trained on the original environment and the observation of any possible bottlenecks that may arise from the addition of these new elements.
+The core objective of the Master's thesis Work is to develop a new feature in the LLE environment that was also included in the original game Oxen.
+Moreover, this feature has another objective: we aims to observe if it is possible to have emerging bottlenecks just by slightly modifying the environment.
+This allows for the re-evaluation of the performance of already fine-tuned algorithms from original environment and the obser- vation of any possible bottlenecks that may arise from the addition of these new elements.
-While many Artificial Intelligence (AI) algorithms perform well under training conditions, their ability to adapt to unfamiliar scenarios is limited.

-// (temporary place) temporary place for some definition
-// - State Space $S$
-// - Agent i action space $A_i$
-// - joint Action Space *$A$* = $A_1 times A_2 times ... times A_n$ where $n$ is the number of agents
-// - specific action in the joint action space denoted *$a$* st. *$a$*$in$*$A$*
-// - transition function $T$
-// - reward function $R$
-// the notation will be using the notation of ref to book #link("https://spinningup.openai.com/_/downloads/en/latest/pdf/")[here]
+This investigation not only contributed to the extension of the LLE, but also provide insights into the robustness of MARL algorithms in increasingly complex environments.

+In the following sections, we will delve into the theoretical foundations of the work, exploring the concepts of Multi-Agent Systems (MAS), Multi-Agent Reinforcement Learning (MARL), and the challenges associated with these systems.
+We will also discuss the implementation details of the LLE environment and the new feature added to it.
+Finally, we will present the main question that will be the center of master thesis.
+A appendix will also be provided to detail about basic mathematical sybols used in the work #ref(<notations>), and acronyms used in the work #ref(<acronyms>).
 = State of the Art
-== Introduction
-// all the following sections are from the article "Cooperative Multi-Agent Learning: The State of the Art" by [ref to article]
-!!(this section contains content from the article "Cooperative Multi-Agent Learning: The State of the Art" by [ref to article])!!
+== Origin of Multi-Agent Systems
 Distributed Artificial Intelligence (DAI) is a field of study that has been rising over the last two decades, mainly focused on distributed systems.
-A distributed system, as defined by @panait_cooperative_2005, is #quote("where a number of entities work together to cooperatively solve problems").
-This kind of study is not new, it has been explored for a long time.
+A distributed system, as defined by #cite(<panait_cooperative_2005>,form:"prose"), is #quote("where a number of entities work together to cooperatively solve problems").
+This kind of study is not new, it has been explored for a long time@weiss_multiagent_2001@stone_multiagent_1997.
 What is new, however, is the rise of the internet and the multitude of electronic devices available today, which has created the need for a new field of study: DAI.
 DAI is essentially the study of the interaction between multiple artificial intelligences (AIs) or agents in a distributed system.

-=== Multi-Agent Systems vs. Distributed Problem Solving Within the field of DAI, two main subfields can be identified.
+Within this field, two main subfields can be identified.
 The more traditional one is Distributed Problem Solving (DPS), which follows a divide-and-conquer paradigm.
 DPS focuses on distributing the problem to independent agents (or slaves) that solve it independently.
 On the other hand, Multi-Agent Systems (MAS) emphasize interaction between agents.

 === Multi-Agent Systems
 In MAS, a few constraints are imposed on agents.
 Even though agents work together to solve a problem in the same environment, they are not able to share their knowledge of the environment with each other.
 They can only access the information they individually perceive, which in RL is often referred to as a local observation.
 This is an important point because if agents were able to share their knowledge, they could simply synchronize it and solve the problem as a DPS problem if the problem required no interaction between agents #todo("may require more writing").